What software is used in courses?

 A free 60 day version of this software is available to students enrolled in certain statistics.com courses.
 It has the ability to do power and sample size analysis.
 Registered participants in statistics.com’s “Sample Size and Power” course will receive information at the beginning of the course on how to obtain a licensed copy for the duration of the course.
 For more information about Power and Precision visit the Power and Precision website: www.power-analysis.com

 A free one year license of Resampling Stats is provided for use in Statistics.com courses; first download the trial software from the site noted below, then request a one year license at the beginning of the course.
 Resampling Stats does resampling (bootstrapping, permutation tests).
-For more information about Resampling Stats visit the Resampling Stats website: www.resample.com
+For more information about Resampling Stats visit the Resampling Stats website: resample.statistics.com

 Rule Discovery System